programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 `sl d` and then hitting the `tab` key.

 Voila!
 PowerShell completes the name of the directory for us, including the quotes!
-Using tab for auto-completion will save you a lot of time.
+Using `tab` for auto-completion will save you a lot of time.
 You'll notice that when PowerShell completed the name for us, it also threw in a `.\` at the beginning of the directory name.
 The dot is just shorthand for the current directory.
 When you type commands, PowerShell always assumes there's a `.\` at the beginning - in other words, that you are referring to something in the current directory.
 So you don't have to type this part (unless you want PowerShell to look somewhere else for whatever you're telling it to do, in which case you can type the path for that directory - i.e. `C:\directory\bla\etc`.)

 Let's practice a little more with directories before getting to files.

 ### Using `Explorer` to View Directories in the GUI

 At this point, we've made two directories.
-"Directory" is just another word for "folder."
+I mentioned above that "directory" is just another word for "folder."
 You can see this for yourself by finding your new directories in the GUI.
 Windows actually calls your GUI "File Explorer" or just "Explorer."
 We can call Explorer from within PowerShell by using the command `Explorer`.
 Navigate back into your funWithPowerShell folder with

 `sl ..`